mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 ### Clearable Field

 A much-anticipated feature, the date and time fields now allow users to clear a selected date with a single click.
-You can learn how to customize and other details at the [clearable behavior documentation](https://mui.com/x/react-date-pickers/fields/#clearable-behavior).
+You can learn how to use it at the [clearable behavior documentation](/x/react-date-pickers/fields/#clearable-behavior).

 <video preload="metadata" style="margin-bottom: 10px;" autoplay muted loop playsinline width="680" height="128">
   <source src="/static/blog/mui-x-end-v6-features/clearable-fields.mp4" type="video/mp4">